julienvollering/MIAmaxent/README.md

 model fitting.
 (Fithian & Hastie, 2013).

-**MIAmaxent** is intended primarily for maximum entropy distribution modeling (Phillips et al., 2006; Phillips et al., 2017), but provides an alternative to the standard methodology for training, selecting, and using models.
+**MIAmaxent** is intended primarily for maximum entropy distribution modeling (Phillips et al., 2006; Phillips et al., 2017), and provides an alternative to the standard methodology for training, selecting, and using models.
 The major advantage in this alternative methodology is greater user control – in variable transformations, in variable